sodiqovyusuf/Continent-guessing-game/README.md

-#GUESSING GAME
+#  GUESSING GAME
-##Answer simple questions and get excited.
+## Answer simple questions and get excited.
-##By guessing continents of the country you get points and at the end you get you total points.
+## Bguessing continents of the country you get points and at the end you get you total points.